HanZhu/writergen/README.md

 # WriterGen - Your Writing to the World

+A modern web application for text generation, translation, and media creation.

+Last updated: 2024-03-21

 WriterGen is a single-page web application that transforms written content into multiple creative formats, helping writers visualize their work in different dimensions.

 ## Features